J8051/LightBnB/LightBnB_WebApp-master/README.md

   * `apiRoutes.js` and `userRoutes.js` are responsible for any HTTP requests to `/users/something` or `/api/something`.
   * `json` is a directory that contains a bunch of dummy data in `.json` files.
   * `database.js` is responsible for all queries to the database.
 It doesn't currently connect to any database, all it does is return data from `.json` files.

+## Dependencies

+- Node.js
+- bcrypt
+- body-parser
+- cookie-session
+- express
+- nodemon
+- pg

+## Getting Started

+1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
+2. Clone your repository onto your local device.
+3. Install dependencies using the `npm install` command.
+3. Start the web server using the `npm run local` command.
+The app will be served at <http://localhost:3000/>.
+4. Go to <http://localhost:3000/> in your browser.